yonicd/shinyHeatmaply/README.md

 # shinyHeatmaply

 Shiny application and Shiny gadget for the [heatmaply](https://github.com/talgalili/heatmaply) pacakge.
-Functionality of the heatmaply package is accessed through Shiny UI, with the ability to save to disk a copy of the htmlwidget with your data and specifications applied in the UI.
+Functionality of the heatmaply package is accessed through Shiny UI.

+This app comes with that added functionality to [save to disk](https://yonicd.github.io/shinyHeatmaply/) an self contained copy of the htmlwidget with your data and specifications applied in the UI, so you can embed it on webpages, posts and online web appendices for academic publications.

 ### Video Introduction: